imtanvir/bike-rental-frontend-as5/README.md

 - **Coupon Functionality:**

   - A gamified "spin-the-wheel" feature for winning discounts.
   - Users can apply discount codes during checkout.
+Log in required!

 - **Dark Mode:**
   - Toggle between light and dark mode using a theme switcher.